home-assistant/home-assistant.io/source/_integrations/philips_js.markdown

 ### Remote

-The integration provide a remote entity for sending remote key presses directly to the TV.
-The following list of commands are available for use with the `remote.send_command`service.
+The integration provides a remote entity for sending remote key presses directly to the TV.
+The following list of commands are available for use with the `remote.send_command` service.

 | Command          | Comment                                   |
 | ---------------- | ----------------------------------------- |